qaware/study-project-url-shortener/README.md

 - `shorten_url`
 - `get_long_url`

-You can test the functionality of those endpoints locally by utilizing the Taskfile task `execute-shorten-local` to shorten an URL and task `execute-get-long-url-local` to retrieve the original long version of a short URL.
+You can test the functionality of those endpoints locally by utilizing the Taskfile task `test:execute-shorten-local` to shorten an URL and task `test:execute-get-long-url-local` to retrieve the original long version of a short URL.

 #### Task 2: Advanced Feature (Optional)